Options strategies

 Premiums: The buyer of an option pays a premium to the seller for the right to exercise the option.
 This premium is the price of the option.

-There are several popular option strategies that traders use to manage risk and generate income.
-Each strategy has its own advantages and risks.
+There are several popular option strategies that traders use to manage risk and generate income

 Covered CALL